Joshua-Hwang/habits2share/README.md

 curl --cookie __Secure-SESSIONID='uuid mentioned before' localhost:8080...
 ```

 1. Run `./scripts/start.sh` to run the server.
-We currently don't have any dependencies.
+We currently don't have any dependent services.

 ## Building container
 The `Dockerfile` doesn't automatically build the `frontend/` so the
 `./scripts/build-container.sh` does that prior building the container.

 ## TODO
-* [ ] Remove need for Google Cloud OAuth
+* [ ] Remove need for Google Cloud OAuth.
+Need to rethink the API.
 * [X] Sharing habits
 * [ ] Document API
 * [ ] All users are considered friends.
 Provide a friending system.
 * [X] Import csv from HabitShare app
-* [ ] Create todo section
+* [X] Create todo section

+* [ ] Load testing to ensure data races don't pop up.
+Since only one instance of the app runs at a time the data races aren't as bad.
+It's easier to solve these problems with an online database solution compared to a single file.
+* [ ] Fix fragility of system on malformed data.
+Single file is parsed so any failures there brings the whole thing down.
+production habits.json is 32K, for now we could do the swap method (maybe?)